MicrosoftDocs/visualstudio-docs/docs/install/tools-for-managing-visual-studio-instances.md

 You will be prompted to provide a hive name, which becomes the name of your isolated hive.
 After you do so, you should be able to browse the registry under the isolated hive that you created.

 > [!IMPORTANT]
 > Before you start Visual Studio again, you must unload the isolated hive that you created.
 To do this, select File -> Unload Hive from the Regedit main menu.
-(If you do not do this, then the file will remain locked and Visual Studio will not be able to start.)
+(If you do not do this, then the file remains locked and Visual Studio will not be able to start.)